helauren42/MyCppLib/README.md

  - Usage: import Printer.hpp into your project and call stdOut(), stdErr() or fout().
 Call setFoutFile(), pass desired output file and set option to truncate as argument .

+### WPrinter/WPrinter.hpp

+  Functions like WPrinter but it can also handle wide character outputs.

 ### Logger

 Uses the print function from Printer.hpp to output parameters into a file!